hickerspace/activity-streams-lite/README.md

 Syndicating Hickerspace activities from different sources like GitHub, YouTube, Facebook and many more.
 This project is based on the idea of [Activity Streams](http://activitystrea.ms/).

 Configure db access, private tokens and other credentials in `config`.
+See `config.sample` for inspiration.

 Execute `activityScheduler.py` to start.